![]() |

 equal parts Black Sabbath and Cheap Trick, Nirvana's

 aesthetics were strictly indie-rock.
-They covered Vaselines songs, they revived New Wave cuts by Devo, and leader Kurt Cobain relentlessly pushed his favorite bands - whether it was art-punk of the Raincoats or the country-fried hardcore of the Meat Puppets - as if his favorite records were always more
+They covered The Vaselines songs, they revived New Wave cuts by Devo, and leader Kurt Cobain relentlessly pushed his favorite bands - whether it was art-punk of the Raincoats or the country-fried hardcore of the Meat Puppets - as if his favorite records were always more

 important than his own music.
 While Nirvana's ideology was indie-rock and their melodies were pop, the sonic rush of their records and live shows merged the post-industrial white noise with heavy metal grind.
 And that's what made the group an unprecedented multi-platinum sensation.